-Japanese bronze vase inlaid with cherry blossoms and taro leaves, worked in silver and shakudo signed in a seal Jomi Eisuke II 紹美栄祐, Meiji period 1868-1912.
+Japanese bronze inlaid vase with a slender neck worked in silver and shakudo cherry blossoms and taro leaves, the body with a reddish brown patina signed in a seal Jomi Eisuke II 紹美栄祐, Meiji period (1868-1912).

 Reference: 'The Golden Age of Japanese Okimono, the Dr. Kanter Collection' by Laura Bordignon, ACC Woodbridge 2010, Metalwork no. 284 and no. 285.